St. Louis Beef Ribs made in the Crock Pot

 • Store leftovers in an airtight container for up to 3-4 days.

-• Ensure the ribs are cooled down before sealing them in the container.
+• Ensure the beef ribs are cooled down before sealing them in the container.

-Freezing St. Louis Ribs made in the Crock Pot
+Freezing St. Louis beef Ribs made in the Crock Pot

 • Wrap individual portions tightly in plastic wrap and then place them in freezer bags.